sjbuysse/react-security-oidc/authentication-ch01.md

 ## Context API
 If we wanted to use the `user` object on a deeply nested component, we would have to pass it all the way from the `App` component down to that component using the `props`.
-React provides an API that we can use to share variables in a certain part of the application.
+React provides an API that we can use to share variables in a certain part of the application, without prop drilling.
-This is called the `Context`.
+This is called the `Context` API.
 When we call the `createContext` function from the React library that creates a context in which you can put the variables you'd like to share.
 This function returns an object that holds both a `Provider` component and a `Consumer` component.
 2. Provider: All children (nested components) of this `Provider` component will have direct access to the variables in the context.